pivotal/docs-platform-automation/docs/configuration-management/configure-auth.md

 The format of the configuration file varies according to the authentication method to be used.

+For more information about these choices, see the [appropriate section][inputs-outputs-configure-auth] of the input/output reference.

 ### [configure-authentication]:
 {% code_snippet 'examples', 'auth-configuration' %}